Pierre Le Blond de La Tour: French Louisiana

 Detail of the map from the de la Tour survey of 1720 as published in 1759, showing the New Orleans area with Lake Borgne, Lake Pontchartrain Basin, and lower Missisissippi River.

 At least fifteen engineers, architects, and draftsmen were dispatched to French Louisiana during the early years of the New Orleans settlement, which was quite a large number considering the region's sparse population.
 De la Tour was one of a group of four voyers de la ville sent to lay out New Orleans.
 He arrived in Louisiana in December 1720.
 De la Tour was appointed engineer-in-chief of the colony, and later lieutenant general, second-in-command to Governor Bienville.
 At some point prior to 1721, De la Tour was made a Chevalier de St. Louis.

 After a rise in the Mississippi River left the embryonic New Orleans settlement flooded and brought construction to a halt in 1719, the Company of the Indies relocated its headquarters-against the wishes of Governor Bienville-from New Orleans to New Biloxi.
 De la Tour had long been a detractor of the New Orleans site and a proponent of Biloxi, and in January 1721 he presented plans for the proposed layout of New Biloxi.
 The plan called for a rectangular grid plan, surrounding a Place d' Armes.

 After construction was able to resume in New Orleans, De la Tour and his assistant, Adrien de Pauger, designed earthen embankments to strengthen the river's natural levees.
 Around this time, De la Tour observed the Great Louisiana Hurricane of 1722, which he wrote about in a letter; he recorded that it knocked down many buildings but that all of them "were old and provisionally built, and not a single one was in the alignment of the new city and thus would have had to be demolished."
+The levee planning of De la Tour started in 1717, but it was ten years later that the levee was completed.
 In 1723, he designed the young city's first hospital.

 Apart from Pauger, two notable subordinates of De la Tour were the memoirist Dumont de Montigny and the engineer Ignace Francois Broutin.
 Montigny (who had also quarreled with Bienville) and De la Tour both wrote letters to Minister of War Claude le Blanc, each denouncing the other, much to the minister's annoyance.
 De la Tour had apparently intercepted Pauger's initial letter and set a plan to demote him.
 Broutin would later be known as the designer of the Ursuline Convent.